Active Student Registration & Student Records

 Student requests for access to their education records under Family Educational Rights and Privacy Act (FERPA) guidelines must be submitted to the Office of General Counsel.
 Please refer to their Annual Student Notification of Rights under FERPA for further details.

-Students who submit a dissertation or thesis early in the semester and plan to begin a new job shortly after submitting may request a letter of degree completion via an email to Maureen Collins at email@example.com.
+Students who submit a dissertation or thesis early in the semester and plan to begin a new job before the official graduation date for that term may request a letter of degree completion via an email to Maureen Collins at firstname.lastname@example.org.
 Provide the employer’s contact name and information, and the planned start date.

 Note: The Graduate School cannot issue the letter until all dissertation/thesis submission components have been reviewed and approved, and the student's degree audit has been completed.
 Allow at least 7-10 business days for completion of this process.